edgonzalesjr/SOC-Automation-Lab/README.md

   - Automating alerts and notifications to analysts thru Email
   - Utilizing VirusTotal for hash and IP address reputation checks
   - Configuring TheHive for case management
+  - Implementing real-time automated actions, such as IP blocking

 ### Tools Used